microsoft/KqlTools/Doc/GettingStarted.md

 #### Install .NET Core 3.1

-1. Add the Microsoft package signing key to your list of trust keys and add the package repository.
+1. Add the Microsoft package signing key to your list of trusted keys and add the package repository.
 Open a terminal and run the following commands:

 ```bash
 wget https://packages.microsoft.com/config/ubuntu/20.04/packages-microsoft-prod.deb -O packages-microsoft-prod.deb